GIScience/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.md

 ::::

 ## Raster data Import
-Raster data can have the
+Raster data can have the following data formats:
 | Filename extension| Name | Dscription |
 | ----- | --- | --- |
 |.tif/.tiff/.geotiff|Tag Image File Format|Common raster and image data format.
 Does not necessarily have georeference information.
 If a .tif file has georeferenc information it is referred to as GeoTIFF.|